 Gamesmanship has long been a part of this match-up.
-The Iranian football team was held at an airport in Saudi Arabia for eight hours and more recently, Saudi Arabia refused to play in Iran saying it was “too dangerous” and insisting the game be moved to a safer venue elsewhere.
-Every other country had played games in Iran without any trouble.
+The Iranian football team endured detention at an airport in Saudi Arabia for eight hours.
+More recently, Saudi Arabia refused to play in Iran saying it was “too dangerous” and insisting the game must move to a safer venue elsewhere.
+However, every other country had played games in Iran without any trouble.

-Over the years, the two teams have been evenly matched and played some amazing games.
+Over the years, the two teams stayed evenly matched and played some amazing games.
 More recently, Saudi Arabia has had the edge in head-to-head competitions although Iran is generally seen as the stronger team at the moment.

 Italy Vs. France